anhtranguyen-github/research2report/README.md

 - **Mixtral Models**: mixtral
 - **OpenAI Models**: gpt-4o, gpt-4-turbo, gpt-3.5-turbo

-Each task in the RAG pipeline can use optimized parameters for that specific task.
+Each task in the pipeline can use optimized parameters for that specific task.

 ## 📊 Embedding Models